aws-samples/email-intelligent-automation-bedrock/README.md

 cdk deploy BedrockAgentCreation --parameters AgentName=<Bedrock Agent Name> --parameters ModelName=<Bedrock Claude Model Name>
 ```
 Arguments to the stack creation :
-* `AgentName` :(Optional) Name of the Amazon Bedrock Agent.
+* `AgentName` :(optional) Name of the Amazon Bedrock Agent.
 Default name is "my-email-bedrock-agent"
 * `ModelName` :(optional) Name of the Amazon Bedrock Claude Model.
 Default model is "anthropic.claude-3-sonnet-20240229-v1:0"

 # Export the agentID and agentAliasID from the previous stack to an environment variable which is used in the later stage.